red-hat-academy/git-guide/README.md

-### Introduction to Git
+# Introduction to Git
 A quick multi-step module designed to help new users learn how to use Git and GitHub.
 Completing one set of instructions will reveal the next set to you.

-##
+You may want the markdown formatting to work for the instructions.
+You can try [typora](https://typora.io/) for a simple solution

-### Initial Instructions
+## Initial Instructions
 1. Create/login to a [GitHub](https://github.com) account.
 2. Fork this repository by clicking the fork button.
 3. Download and Install [git](https://git-scm.com/downloads) on your computer.